burlachenkok/exploring-python3/python3-note.md

 * **user** - is the amount of time spent in user mode code within the process.
 * **sys** - is the amount of time spent in kernel mode to serve the process requests.

-To obtain this information in Linux OS after launching your Python interpreter:
+You can obtain this information in Linux OS after launching your Python interpreter:
 ```python
 import numpy
 ```

-To obtain information about memory consumed by this process if your Python interpreter is only one Python interpreter currently running in the system then just call:
+To obtain information about memory consumed by this process if your Python interpreter if there is only one Python interpreter currently running in the system just call:
 ```bash
 cat /proc/$(pidof python)/status
 ```